Aggie hoists a brew c. 1920s. [Photo courtesy LAPL]

 Look closely and you can see Aggie’s byline under “Night In a Motel”.
 [Photo courtesy LAPL]

-Over the past six years I’ve corresponded with many of you and I’ve been fortunate enough to meet some of you in person.
+Over the past nine years I’ve corresponded with many of you and I’ve been fortunate enough to meet some of you in person.
 Your support and encouragement mean a lot to me, and whether you are new to the blog or have been following Deranged L.A.
 Crimes from the beginning I want to thank you sincerely for your readership.

 Whether it is on television, in the blog or some other medium I’m looking forward to telling more crime tales in 2022.